An additive refinement of quantum channel capacities: Quantum capacity

 The $I(\Phi)$ is additive and bounded as $|I(\Phi)| \leq \log d$.
 It is invariant $I(\Phi)=I(\C U \circ \Phi \circ \C V)$ for any isometry $\C U$ and $\C V$.
 The values of it for some familiar channels are shown in Table~\ref{tab:cap-example}.

 By quantum teleportation (QT)~\cite{BBC+93} and superdense coding (DC)~\cite{BW92}, we can treat a qubit as two bits: one bit for phase information (for Pauli $Z$), and one bit for bit-value information (for Pauli $X$).
 Given an ebit, we can send two bits by just sending one qubit via DC, or send one qubit by just sending two bits via QT.
 So for $Q\geq 0$, we can define a coherent classical capacity $C_\textsc{oh}=2Q$.
+Note this is different from the classical capacity based on Holevo quantity studied below.

 \begin{corollary} (Coherent classical capacity) Let $\Phi\in C(\C X, \C Y)$ be a channel.
 If $Q(\Phi) \geq 0$, the coherent classical capacity is $C_\textsc{oh}(\Phi)=2Q(\Phi)$. \end{corollary}

 The quantum converse coding theorem proves that if the information rate $R> Q(\Phi)$, then it is not possible to reliably transmit qubits.
 With the refined capacity, it is clear to see the strong converse coding theorem holds via the quantum Gallager’s exponent formula~\cite{SW13}.